San Francisco: Media

-The San Francisco Bay Area is the sixth-largest television market and the fourth-largest radio market in the U.S. The city's oldest radio station, KCBS, began as an experimental station in San Jose in 1909, before the beginning of commercial broadcasting.
-KALW was the city's first FM radio station when it signed on the air in 1941.
-The city's first television station was KPIX, which began broadcasting in 1948.
+The San Francisco Bay Area is the sixth-largest television market in the U.S. It is the fourth-largest radio market after that of New York City, Los Angeles, and Chicago.

 All major U.S. television networks have affiliates serving the region, with most of them based in the city.
 CNN, MSNBC, BBC, Russia Today, and CCTV America also have regional news bureaus in San Francisco.
 Bloomberg West was launched in 2011 from a studio on the Embarcadero and CNBC broadcasts from One Market Plaza since 2015.
 ESPN uses the local ABC studio for their broadcasting.
 The regional sports network, Comcast SportsNet Bay Area and its sister station Comcast SportsNet California, are both located in San Francisco.
 The Pac-12 Network is also based in San Francisco.

 Public broadcasting outlets include both a television station and a radio station, both broadcasting under the call letters KQED from a facility near the Potrero Hill neighborhood.
 KQED-FM is the most-listened-to National Public Radio affiliate in the country.

+KUSF is a student-run radio station by college students from the University of San Francisco.
 Another local broadcaster, KPOO, is an independent, African-American owned and operated noncommercial radio station established in 1971.
 CNET, founded 1994, and Salon.com, 1995, are based in San Francisco.

-San Francisco-based inventors made important contributions to modern media.
-During the 1870s, Eadweard Muybridge began recording motion photographically and invented a zoopraxiscope with which to view his recordings.
-These were the first motion pictures.
-Then in 1927, Philo Farnsworth's image dissector camera tube transmitted its first image.
-This was a refinement of the first television system which was invented by John Logie Baird in 1926.
+Sutro Tower is an important broadcast tower located between Mount Sutro and the Twin Peaks, built in 1973 for KTVU, KRON, and KPIX.